MicroEJ/docs/Trainings/tutorialOptimizeMemoryFootprint.rst

 Managed Heap and Immortals Heap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Configure the :ref:`immortals heap <option_immortal_heap>` option to be as small as possible.
+- Configure the :ref:`Immortals Heap <option_immortal_heap>` option to be as small as possible.
 You can get the minimum value by calling `Immortals.freeMemory()`_ after the creation of all the immortal objects.
 - Configure the :ref:`Managed Heap <option_managed_heap>` option to fit the needs of the application.
 You can get it by using the :ref:`Heap Usage Monitoring Tool <heap_usage_monitoring>`.

 .. _Immortals.freeMemory(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Immortals.html